Skip to Content

 FHA Mortgage Insurance: A Better Deal Than You Think

 FHA mortgage insurance offers great value for the money.
 You can own a home without perfect credit and just 3.5% down.
-And even this money can come from gift funds or down payment assistance.
+This money can even come from gift funds or down payment assistance.

 Monthly mortgage insurance is a small price to pay for this opportunity.